 - Are there guidelines or legal considerations when offering an unpaid internship or experience?

 Appointment availability can be located in your Handshake account under the Career Center tab where you can book a meeting with a staff member in Career Services, Distinguished Fellowships, and Prehealth Advising.

-Check to see if the prospective school has offered a virtual alternative or postponed the events.
-Contact the graduate program to see if there are additional materials, or other graduate students, they could put you in touch with to ask questions that might help you decide the fit of the program.
+Check to see when the prospective school is offering a virtual tour or admissions event.
+Contact the admissions office to see if there are additional materials, or other graduate students and professors, they could put you in touch with to ask questions that might help you decide if the program is a fit for you.
+Use LinkedIn to find and connect with alumni from the graduate program and ask questions about their experience in the program.
 Identify what your priorities, goals, and values are when considering programs and center your questions around those topics.

-CAPD’s Career Development Handbook has tips on phone and video interviews on page 56.
-MIT students, postdocs, and recent alumni can schedule a practice interview through the Career Center tab in your Handshake account.
-If you are in need of an online method for hosting an interview please consider Webex.
-MIT provides Webex to all MIT community members.
+CAPD has a Virtual Interviewing Tips resource for students to prepare.
+Our Career Development Handbook also has additional tips on phone and video interviews on page 56.
+MIT students, postdocs, and recent alumni can schedule a practice interview through the Career Center tab in their Handshake account.
+If you are in need of an online method for hosting an interview MIT provides Zoom and Webex to all MIT community members.
 More information can be found at https://ist.mit.edu/telephony/audioform.

 In addition to the information found on our Jobs & Internship page, the following are some resources to potentially identify a new opportunity for the summer.
-For more assistance tailored to your interests, please schedule a phone or video appointment with a career counselor through Handshake.
+For more assistance tailored to your interests, please schedule an appointment with a career advisor through Handshake.

 - Update or complete your profile in Handshake and set up your notification preferences to receive notices of opportunities that align with your interests.